How to professionally terminate a nanny or senior caregiver

 NM - Within 5 days of being terminated.

-TX - Within 6 days of being termination.
+TX - Within 6 days of being terminated.

 NH and VT - Within 72 hours of being terminated.